-Technical skills and competencies are vital for the development of fresh graduates to groom them to productive, professional and skilled employees.
-Usually fresh graduates recruited by the company go through a structured training plan progress of training; in our experience a

-- Oil & gas being a technology oriented industry, technical knowledge is extremely important.
-There is a need for more focus on the curriculum devel- - Weak communication and language prothe initial phases, but have observed sigthe structured training process. - Attitude and work ethics are important.
-The training programs lay emphasis on these aspects and the graduates gradualpractices and right attitude. - A remarkable difference is observed in ing from overseas universities, in terms of subject knowledge, technical competencies, soft skills and attitudes.
+- Technical skills and competencies are vital for the development of fresh graduates to groom them to productive, professional and skilled employees.
+Usually fresh graduates recruited by the company go through a structured training plan with specific target position linked to progress of training; in our experience a majority of such graduates acquire the required skills and reach target positions. - Oil & gas being a technology oriented industry, technical knowledge is extremely important.
+There is a need for more focus on the curriculum development to cater to the industry specific requirements. - Weak communication and language proficiency are observed in some trainees in the initial phases, but have observed significant improvement as they go through the structured training process. - Attitude and work ethics are important.
+The training programs lay emphasis on these aspects and the graduates gradually acquire required levels of ethical work practices and right attitude. - A remarkable difference is observed in all these traits among graduates qualifying from overseas universities, in terms of subject knowledge, technical competencies, soft skills and attitudes.